Purgatori: Powers and abilities

 She can even use this to animate lifeless object by infusing her blood into them, animating an Egyptian Sphinx in the new universe created after Armageddon to attack an adversary.
 Likewise she also grows stronger with the intake or reclamation of hers or the blood of others making herself that much stronger than she already is.
-Purgatori's Blood Alchemy also enables her to emulate and become blood in order to ovoid physical assaults, interfere with another's teleportation, create tangible constructs like armor and weapons even portals to other dimensions, etc. The greatest testament to her power would be the assimilation of reality effectively becoming one with the universe and beyond.
+Purgatori's Blood Alchemy also enables her to emulate and become blood in order to ovoid physical assaults, interfere with another's teleportation, create tangible constructs like armor and weapons even portals to other dimensions, etc. The greatest testament to her power would be the assimilation of reality.
+This allows her to effectively become one with the universe and beyond.

 A couple of abilities stemming from outside her mystic craft include pyrokinesis, nature manipulation, pain inducement, teleportation and portal creation.
-Sakaara is also an adept telepath with a mastery over the mind be it living or deceased allowing her to manipulate dead bodies as well as live minds.
-She can project the most convincing illusions possible on top of being able to read minds and view memories, not only that but she herself can shield her mind and the minds of others from mental intrusion and is adept at empathy; the art of reading and sensing emotions.
+Sakaara is also an adept telepath with a mastery over the mind, be it living or deceased.
+She can manipulate dead bodies, as well as live minds.
+She can project the most convincing illusions possible, on top of being able to read minds and view memories.
+She can shield her own mind and the minds of others from mental intrusion.
+She is adept at empathy; the art of reading and sensing emotions.
 Like all vampires in the Chaos!
 Universe the blood queen can sense the presence of other vampires and supernatural beings, the only acception to this rule is Chastity Marks who is invisible to the paranormal detection capabilities of other undead.

-The goddesse's most dangerous attribute lies in her ability to gain in power by drinking the blood of others, learning from the undead offspring of a former sire she raised; Purgatori found she has the sum total memories and experiences of every individual being she's drained swirling around inside of her.
+The goddess' most dangerous attribute lies in her ability to gain in power by drinking the blood of others, learning from the undead offspring of a former sire she raised; Purgatori found she has the sum total memories and experiences of every individual being she's drained swirling around inside of her.
 Through this she realized she not only gained their knowledge but all of their power as well; she found use in this particularly when killing and draining other deities of their life's blood and divine power.
 To date Purgatori has drained and gained the essence druids learned in the mystic arts, Dracula the vampire king, the Odinforce from its titular named chaos lord who was king of magic and the Norse Gods, a monotheistic entity representing the creator and more.